Doxuno

 PURPOSE AND SCOPE

 The Parties wish to explore evaluation of a potential merger, acquisition, or corporate transaction (the "Permitted Purpose").
 In connection therewith, each Party may disclose certain confidential and proprietary information to the other Party.
 This Agreement establishes the terms under which such information will be shared, received, and protected.
-Each Party may act as both a disclosing party and a receiving party with respect to different items of Confidential Information.
-The obligations of confidentiality set forth in this Agreement apply equally and reciprocally to both Parties.
+Each Party may act as both a Disclosing Party and a Receiving Party with respect to different items of Confidential Information, and the obligations set forth in this Agreement apply equally and reciprocally to both Parties.

 2.